CS3099JH2017/cs3099jh/protocols/backend_spec.md

 }
 ```

 `"version"` is a monotonically increasing counter that increments by one on each metadata update.
 Clients should choose an appropriate namespace to store their data in: all namespaces not prefixed by an underscore are reserved.
-Groups are given exlusive access to the namespace given by their group name (uppercase without a dash eg. "ML1").
+Groups are given exclusive access to the namespace given by their group name (uppercase without a dash eg. "ML1").

 Example metadata might be
 ```javascript